kleenxcoder/apache-tomcat-deploy-workshop/README.md

 ### Command line using Tomcat7 plugin

+## Java Project
+> To make your project running in the Apache Tomcat servlet container we need to make use of Spring Boot ServletInitializer.

+### New java project
+> When creating a new java project by using [start.spring.io](https://start.spring.io/) and selecting WAR packaging you do not need to do anything.
+Spring initializr will create a seperate file called ServletInitializer.java which does the job.

+### Custom java project migration

 ## Security
 > I recomand to use a different phrase than "password" for authentification on you system.